Porto & Lisbon | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

-From there, you may continue with your independent travel.
-Depending upon your destination, it may not be possible to depart for the U.S. on the last day of the tour.
+From the hotel, you may continue with your independent travel plans.
+For more details, refer to your Vacation Preparation Handbook.
+Depending on your destination, it may not be possible to return to the U.S. on the last day of the tour.
 Please check airline schedules carefully.
+If you plan to fly home immediately following the tour, we recommend contacting your airline directly for check-in time requirements.

-If you wish to linger in Óbidos and travel to Lisbon on your own, the train and bus stations are a half-mile (850 meters) from your hotel.
+If you prefer to linger in Óbidos and make your own way to Lisbon, both the train and bus stations are approximately a half-mile (850 meters) from your hotel.
+We recommend taking the bus, as the train is a slow local service.

 Included Meals: Breakfast